kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

 Finalizing a Multilanguage Email Campaign
 =========================================

 Finalizes A/B testing results of a successful email campaign which is launched.
-It must be finalized before the launch, then all contacts will receive the campaign in their own language.
+Email campaign must be finalized before the launch, then all contacts will receive it in their own language.

 Endpoint
 --------